Arthurns16/doe_ml_ga_conductive_polymers/README.md

 # Experimental design, machine learning, and genetic algorithm to support the production of conductive polymer nanocomposites.

 This repository provides the datasets, scripts, and machine-learning models developed for the article “Experimental Design, Machine Learning, and Genetic Algorithm to Support the Production of Conductive Polymer Nanocomposites.”
 The study integrates materials-informatics methodologies into the sustainable development of advanced materials—approaches that can substantially reduce the extensive resources consumed by conventional trial-and-error methods.
 Specifically, five polymer matrix types, three conductive fillers, and two processing parameters were evaluated.
 This work is part of a larger project aimed at fabricating conductive filaments via 3D printing for the bipolar plates of proton-exchange-membrane (PEM) fuel cells.

+# Using the best-trained models.

+# Using the proposed methodology

+# Accessing the article.